msikma/dada-shell-theme/readme.md

 echo "source ~/.config/dada/dada.fish" > ~/.config/fish/config.fish
 ```

+### Backups

+To see the current backup status, use `backup`.
+This prints a list of the available commands and how long it has been since they were last used.

+Backup scripts listed under *"non device specific"* are global; they can be run on any device and store their data in the same place.
+The other scripts store their data in a directory named after the current hostname.

 ### Cron job

 To set up the Cron job, simply run `cron-install`.
 If this somehow doesn't work, it can be manually installed as follows: